1954 Hudson Facts, Figures, and Specifications

 1954 Hudson Jet-Liner 4-door Sedan

 The 1954 Hudson Jet-Liner 4-door Sedan was an attempt to move the Jet line upstream.
-Aside from some chrome and a nicer inter, the car was no different from the Super Jet.
+Aside from some chrome and a nicer interior, the car was no different from the Super Jet.

 1954 Hudson Super Jet 4-door Sedan